AhmadMoussa/DiaRestoration/README.md

 ## Part 1: ROI Detection

 The first problem we need to consider is locating the important part of the slide image within an image.
-We have attempted to locate the ROI with morphological computer vision techniques, but only with mild success
+We have attempted to locate the ROI with morphological computer vision techniques, but only with mild success.

+We found that the best way to detect the bounding box of the ROI was using a convolutional neural network that we trained on manually annotated counding box corner coordinates.
+The dataset consisted of around 1000 images, and we performed data augmentation by randomly shifting/translating the image up/down/left/right along with the bounding box coordinates by a random amount (such that the ROI is still in the image).
+We get a detection accuracy of {insert accuracy here}.
+It works well if the image is aligned with borders of the camera.

+## Part 2: Perspective Transform

+The detected ROI might not always be perfectly perpendicular with respect to the capturing camera.
+A perspective Transform can help alleviate a skewed or slanted image.